owstack/bch-node/docs/services.md

 # Services
-Bcccore Node has a service module system that can start up additional services that can include additional:
+Bch Node has a service module system that can start up additional services that can include additional:
 - Blockchain indexes (e.g. querying balances for addresses)
 - API methods
 - HTTP routes
 - Event types to publish and subscribe

-The `bcccore-node.json` file describes which services will load for a node:
+The `bch-node.json` file describes which services will load for a node:

 ```json
 {